-We have temporarily moved all our counselling services onto online video conferencing platforms until further notice.
+All couples and family counselling services are currently on video conferencing platforms until further notice.
 This is due to the ongoing COVID-19 pandemic.

 In today's uncertain and unsafe world, the time will come where you may need compassionate support, and a familiar place to talk to someone who can truly understand.

 Modern technology can now facilitate the way you connect and seek out professional mental health care.
 So much so, that many people prefer online counselling from the comfort of their own surroundings, be it their home or office.